CARD: Classification and Regression Diffusion Models: Derivations and Additional Experiment Results

-In this section, we display Table \ref{tab:reg_toy_funcs} containing the data generating functions for the $8$ regression toy examples, as well as Table \ref{tab:reg_toy_metrics} with the metrics including RMSE, QICE, and PICP.
-Note that QICE has been converted to percentage scale as we report two significant figures for all metrics.
+The $8$ toy examples are summarized by Table \ref{tab:reg_toy_funcs}.
+For each task, we create the dataset by sampling $10,240$ data points from the data generating function, and randomly split them into training and test sets with an $80\% / 20\%$ ratio.
 For all uni-modal cases as well as the full circle task, the $\vx$ variable is sampled from a uniform distribution.
 The noise variable $\epsilonv$ is sampled from a Gaussian distribution.
 The dataset of the inverse sinusoidal task is created by simply swapping $\vx$ and $\vy$ variable of the sinusoidal task (so that we have multi-modality when the new $\vx$ is roughly between $0.25$ and $0.75$), thus the name of the task.